scala/docs.scala-lang/tutorials/tour/basics.md

 ## Functions

-Functions are expressions with parameters.
+Functions are expressions that take parameters and compute a result.

-You can define a function that returns a given integer + 1 like below.
+You can define a function that returns a given integer plus one:

 ```
 (x: Int) => x + 1
 ```

-Left hand side of `=>` is a list of parameters and right hand side of `=>` is an expression taking the parameters.
+On the left of `=>` is a list of parameters.
+On the right is an expression involving the parameters.

 You can also name functions.